MicrosoftDocs/dynamics365-guidance/guidance/business-processes/about.md

 ---
 title: About the business process catalog for Dynamics 365 apps
-description: Learn about the business process catalog for Dynamics 365, what it is, and how to navigate and learn from the catalog.
+description: Learn about the business process catalog for Dynamics 365, what it is, how to navigate in it, and what you can learn from the catalog.
 author: edupont04
 ms.author: edupont
-ms.topic: conceptual #Required; don't change. ms.date: 07/11/2024
+ms.topic: conceptual #Required; don't change. ms.date: 11/22/2024
 ms.custom: bap-template #Required; don't change.
 ---